RTFRekola/modelling-airbnbs-property-listing-dataset-/README.md

 ![modelling-airbnbs-property-listing-dataset-](All81.png?raw=true "Loss functions of all 81 tests.")

-To distinguish the quality of data between different optimisers, graphs containing only data from one of the three optimisers are given below.
+To distinguish the quality of data between different optimisers, graphs containing only data from one of the three optimisers are given below (top: SGD, middle: Adagrad, bottow: Adam).

 ![modelling-airbnbs-property-listing-dataset-](SGD.png?raw=true "Loss functions of tests done with SGD optimiser.")
 ![modelling-airbnbs-property-listing-dataset-](Adagrad.png?raw=true "Loss functions of tests done with Adagrad optimiser.")